 Summer internships and international opportunities are available to students interested in enhancing their college experience beyond the ordinary.
 Internships can take a student to a summer position with a bank, a ranch, the University’s Y-cross Ranch, and other opportunities as they are available.
-For more information on College of Agriculture internships click on the following link: College of Agriculture Internships
+For more information on College of Agriculture internships click on the following link: College of Agriculture Internships.

-.
+International exchange programs are available through the University’s International Exchange and Study Abroad Program.
 The Department has a long running relationship with the Superior School of Agriculture in Angers, France.
 Students, either with or without foreign language skills, can participate in month-long foreign study tours and farm internships.
 Dr. Ed Bradley in our department manages this particular program.

 Some of our recent graduates are highlighted in this brochure, including comments from each regarding their college experiences and their degree option.
 We hope their experiences will encourage you to learn more about our program.

 The University of Wyoming is a land grant university located in a small community of just under 30,000 residents in the Rocky Mountains.